danielgustafsson/pgci/src/backend/storage/lmgr/README-SSI.md

 serialization failures we would get from that would be false
 positives:

-          o If transaction T1 reads a row version (thus acquiring a predicate lock on it) and a second transaction T2 updates that row version (thus creating a rw-conflict graph edge from T1 to T2), must a third transaction T3 which re-updates the new version of the row also have a rw-conflict in from T1 to prevent anomalies?
+- If transaction T1 reads a row version (thus acquiring a predicate lock on it) and a second transaction T2 updates that row version (thus creating a rw-conflict graph edge from T1 to T2), must a third transaction T3 which re-updates the new version of the row also have a rw-conflict in from T1 to prevent anomalies?
 In other words, does it matter whether we recognize the edge T1 -> T3?

-          o If T1 has a conflict in, it certainly doesn't.
+- If T1 has a conflict in, it certainly doesn't.
 Adding the edge T1 -> T3 would create a dangerous structure, but we already had one from the edge T1 -> T2, so we would have aborted something anyway.
 (T2 has already committed, else T3 could not have updated its output;
 but we would have aborted either T1 or T1's predecessor(s).
 Hence no cycle involving T1 and T3 can survive.)

-          o Now let's consider the case where T1 doesn't have a rw-conflict in.
+- Now let's consider the case where T1 doesn't have a rw-conflict in.
 If that's the case, for this edge T1 -> T3 to make a difference, T3 must have a rw-conflict out that induces a cycle in the dependency graph, i.e. a conflict out to some transaction preceding T1